tjensen42/42-minishell/README.md

 # minishell

-This project is the first group (2 people) project in the 42 core curriculum.
+This project is the first group project in the 42 core curriculum.

 The objective of this project is to create a simple shell, like an own little bash.